ahd-rafi/ahd-rafi/README.md

 ## 👨‍💻 About Me

-Motivated Data Engineer with over a year of experience in Python scripting, PySpark, SQL, and data processing.
-I specialize in developing and maintaining data pipelines, implementing data storage practices, and building stream-processing applications.
-Proficient in cloud data platforms, CI/CD pipelines, and data warehousing concepts, I excel at translating business requirements into technical solutions.
-Currently, I am seeking a role in a forward-thinking organization where I can leverage my technical skills and contribute to data-driven innovations.
+Highly motivated Data Scientist with a strong foundation in computer science and proven expertise in Python, Django, and data visualization.
+Skilled in machine learning, TensorFlow, NLP and data analysis with a passion for tackling complex problems and driving impactful projects.
+Seeking a challenging role in a data-driven organization to leverage my technical skills and contribute to innovative solutions.

 - 📍 Mangalore, Karnataka, India
 - 📧 [ahdrafi1486@gmail.com](mailto:ahdrafi1486@gmail.com)